spencertipping/bipolar/README.md

 ![the scale](https://www.bipolaruk.org/GetImage.aspx?IDMF=9e569223-c9dc-495b-b615-bb10837b15a8&w=453&h=640&src=mc)

-I don't know if this is authoritative or not -- it says it isn't -- but Joyce found it and we've used it conversationally ever since.
+As it says, this chart isn't authoritative, but Joyce and I have used it conversationally since she found it.
 The item descriptions reflect my experience, which range from 1-8 and occasionally 0 and 9.
 I can't comment on 10 because although I've had moments where I wasn't very coherent, I never lost touch with concrete reality.

 I went through Youtube and collected some clips that, in my opinion, describe the atmosphere of each affective state: